The Best Candy Store in Every State

 Southern Candymakers, New Orleans

 One thing the South is known for when it comes to desserts is pralines.
-And no one does the crunchy confections better than Southern Candymakers, whose made-from-scratch pecan pralines were deemed some of the best in the U.S. Whip up your own version at home with this recipe.
+And no one does the crunchy confections better than Southern Candymakers, whose made-from-scratch pecan pralines were deemed some of the best in the U.S. Whip up your own version at home with this bourbon pecan praline recipe.

 Scrummy Afters, Hallowell

 Whimsical, wacky and wonderful: three words to best describe this eclectic sweets store, where the owners say candy is “second to experience.”
-Look for crazy creations like chocolate dragon eggs alongside vintage penny candy as you explore the colorful shop.
+While the storefront is currently closed, locals can still browse crazy creations like chocolate dragon eggs and vintage penny candy at Scrummy’s traveling store.

 Rheb’s Candies, Baltimore